-The framework consists of 16 subattributes linked to the five attributes.
+Figure 2.1 and Table 2.1. present overviews of the conceptual framework underlying the GSoD Indices.
+To summarize, the framework consists of 16 subattributes linked to the five attributes.
 Each subattribute is associated with an assessment question that guides the selection of relevant empirical indicators.
 It is important to note that the different conceptions of democracy that are combined in this framework (electoral democracy, liberal democracy, social democracy and participatory democracy) are not considered to be orthogonal or contradictory.
 Instead, the different understandings and aspects are assumed to be compatible and complementary.